 As stated earlier, the training needs to be conducted at the optimal response frequency, the ORF.
-A consistent finding with all placements and with all individuals is that the left hemisphere optimizes at twice the frequency of the right for all training in the ILF range
+A consistent finding with all placements and with all individuals is that the left hemisphere optimizes at twice the frequency of the right for all training in the ILF range.

-(Othmer, 2013).
 This contrasts with the earlier finding of a difference of two Hertz between the left and the right ORFs in the conventional EEG range of frequencies.
 The crossover between these two regimes is at two Hertz on the right.
 These relationships are illustrated in Figure 5.
 These relationships have by now been confirmed by thousands of practitioners over a period of many years-fifteen in the case of the EEG frequency range; nine in the case of the ILF range.
-Exceptions to these frequency relationships have been reported by clinicians, but they tend to be quite rare.